influxdata/docs-v2/content/influxdb/cloud-dedicated/reference/internals/security.md

 When a user issues a command using the `influxctl` command-line tool, `influxctl` sends the management token string with the request to the server, where Granite validates the token (for example, using Auth0).
 If the management token is valid and not expired, the service then compares the token's permissions against the permissions needed to complete the user's request.

-Only valid unexpired tokens that have the necessary permissions sets are authorized to perform management functions with InfluxDB Cloud Dedicated's Granite server.
+Only valid unexpired tokens that have the necessary permissions sets are authorized to perform management functions with InfluxDB Cloud Dedicated.
-Following security best practice, Granite never persists management tokens, which prevents token theft from the server.
+Following security best practice, management tokens are never stored on InfluxDB Cloud Dedicated (Granite or workload cluster) servers, which prevents token theft from the server.
 On the client (the user's system), the management token is stored on disk with restricted permissions for `influxctl` to use on subsequent runs.
-For example, a user's Linux system would store the management token at  `~/.cache/influxctl/*.json` with `0600` permissions (that is, owner read and write, and no access for group or other).
+For example, a user's Linux system would store the management token at  `~/.cache/influxctl/*.json` with `0600` permissions (that is, owner read and write, and no access for _group_ or _other_).

 #### Database tokens

-Database tokens provide user and application authorization for reading and writing data and metadata in a InfluxDB Cloud Dedicated database.
+Database tokens provide authorization for users and client applications to read and write data and metadata in a InfluxDB Cloud Dedicated database.
 All data write and query API requests require a valid database token with sufficient permissions.
-_Note that an all-access management token can't read or write to a database because it's not a database token._
+_**Note:** an all-access management token can't read or write to a database because it's not a database token._

 Database tokens consist of the following:

 - An identifier
 - A description
 - A permissions set for reading from a database, writing to a database, or both
-- A base64-encoded 512-bit random string (the API key string; sensitive)
+- A base64-encoded 512-bit random string (the API key string)

-When a user successfully creates a database token, InfluxDB Cloud Dedicated's Granite server reveals the new database token to the user as an API key string - the key string is only visible when it's created.
+When a user successfully creates a database token, the InfluxDB Cloud Dedicated Granite server reveals the new database token to the user as an API key string - the key string is only visible when it's created.
 The user is responsible for securely storing and managing the API key string.

-Following security best practice, InfluxDB Cloud Dedicated's Granite server and workload clusters never persist database tokens, which prevents token theft from the server.
+Following security best practice, database tokens are never stored on InfluxDB Cloud Dedicated (Granite or workload cluster) servers, which prevents token theft from the server.
 The servers store the SHA512 of the database token's API key string.
 When a user provides the API key as part of a request to the workload cluster, the cluster validates the token's SHA512 against the stored SHA512.
 If the database token is valid, InfluxDB Cloud Dedicated compares the token's permissions against the permissions needed to complete the user's request.
 The request is only authorized if it contains a valid token with the necessary permissions set.

+##### Token rotation

 Database tokens don't have an expiration.
-Database token revocation is provided for by deleting the token.
+Users authorized for management activities can revoke a database token by deleting it.
-Token rotation consists of deleting the database token and creating a new one.
+To rotate a token, a user deletes the database token and issues a new one.

 ### Role-based access controls (RBAC)